Frequently Asked Questions

 Q: Is there a place to check oversized bags/luggage at the site?

 A: Ford's Theatre does not have a coat check.
 For safety reasons, we are not allowed to hold oversized bags or luggage for our visitors.
+For safety and because of space limitations, we do not permit oversized bags or luggage to be taken through the site.
 We recommend visitors leave their luggage with their hotel.

 Visiting Ford’s Theatre for a Performance